awsdocs/aws-codedeploy-user-guide/doc_source/reference-appspec-file-structure-hooks.md

 +  `BeforeAllowTraffic` – Use to run tasks after the second target group is associated with the replacement task set, but before traffic is shifted to the replacement task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.
 +  `AfterAllowTraffic` – Use to run tasks after the second target group serves traffic to the replacement task set\.
 The results of a hook function at this lifecycle event can trigger a rollback\.

-For more information, see [What Happens During an Amazon ECS Deployment](deployment-steps-ecs.md#deployment-steps-what-happens) and [Tutorial: Deploy an Amazon ECS Service with a Validation Test](tutorial-ecs-deployment-with-hooks.md)\.
+For more information, see [What happens during an Amazon ECS deployment](deployment-steps-ecs.md#deployment-steps-what-happens) and [Tutorial: Deploy an Amazon ECS service with a validation test](tutorial-ecs-deployment-with-hooks.md)\.

-### Run Order of Hooks in an Amazon ECS Deployment<a name="reference-appspec-file-structure-hooks-run-order-ecs"></a>
+### Run order of hooks in an Amazon ECS deployment<a name="reference-appspec-file-structure-hooks-run-order-ecs"></a>

 In an Amazon ECS deployment, event hooks run in the following order: